Click the links below to expand the section.

 When is Summer - Fall Transition Day?

-SUMMER-FALL RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THIS DAY.
-TO START YOUR TRANSITION PROCESS see your RA!
+SUMMER-FALL RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THE DAY DETERMINED FOR YOUR BUILDING/COMMUNITY.
+To start your transition process see your Community Office!

 1. Are microwaves provided?
 What size should I bring?A microwave is provided only in Delta 6.
 In all other halls, you may choose to personalize your space with your own choice of microwave.
 Currently there are no limitations of size or wattage of the microwave you choose to bring.
 Roommates: it may be helpful to discuss microwave plans prior to arrival.